Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/15-computer-vision.md

 3. Wait while additional files are installed to support the C# code projects in the repo.

-## Provision a Cognitive Services resource
+## Task 2: Provision a Cognitive Services resource

 If you don't already have one in your subscription, you'll need to provision a **Azure AI Services** resource.